Teeth Whitening Palmer, AK

 Teeth can get three to eight shades whiter with several 30 to 60-minute sessions.
 Other tooth whitening treatments are available that can whiten teeth in a single two-hour session.
 People interested in teeth whitening should contact us for information about the available treatment options.

 “Teeth whitening done in the office is the quickest method to whiten teeth.”

-Check out what others are saying about our dental services on Yelp: Teeth Whitening in Palmer, AK
+Check out what others are saying about our dental services on Google: Teeth Whitening in Palmer, AK

 Who Should Get Teeth Whitening at the Dentist

 Teeth whitening at the dentist is best for people with moderate to severe discoloration and staining.
 These stains can occur due to aging, smoking, medications, and certain foods and drinks.
 People with yellow or brown discoloration on their teeth are ideal candidates for professional teeth whitening.
 Pregnant and lactating women should also not receive teeth whitening.